anilkpalli/movie_recommender/README.md

 # movie_recommender

-This is a demo app for movie recommender systems.
+This is a demo app for movie recommender systems: anilpalli.com

 ## Usage